lanatamim/SE-Midterm-Exam/README.md

 - Do not end the subject line with a period, e.g., Fix spelling of "calendar", not Fix spelling of "calendar".

 **Branches**
 - copies of an object under version control that can be modified separately and in parallel.

+## Good-enough Design
+*The mantra is, "Perfect is great, but I deliver."

+**SRP**
+- I make sure that all the parts of your software have one well-defined job.

+**DRY**
+- I help you make sure that everything has its place, and that place is only one place.